jmuehlbauer-usgs/R-packages/README.md

 __foodbase__: Functions for reading and working with Foodbase data
 __packload__: Function for more easily installing, updating, and loading packages.

 The `packload` function is a sourceable function (not a package) that checks if a package is currently installed on a machine.
 If not, it installs it (via CRAN or else jmuehlbauer-usgs/R-packages).
-It also has an 'updater' function to update the packages if requested.
+It also has an updater function to update the packages if requested.
 Then it loads all packages fed to the function too.

 There is also a `TEST` package and some How-To code that explains how building and installing these packages from GitHub works.